manighahrmani/blockly/README.md

 // Use Blockly as you normally would
 ```

-### 5. Keep this Fork Updated with the Original Blockly Repository
+### 6. Keep This Fork Updated with the Original Blockly Repository

 Keep your fork in sync with the original Blockly repository: